-Product selection: Let us provide some related work on product selection.
-In [6], authors formulated a number of microeconomic applications as optimization problems via data mining perspective.
-Inspired by [6], Li et al. [7] extended the concept of dominance, which is used as skyline operators [1] to analyze various forms of relationships between products and consumers.
+Let us provide some related work on product selection.
+In Kleinberg et al. [1998], authors formulated a number of microeconomic applications as optimization problems via data mining perspective.
+Inspired by Kleinberg et al. [1998] and Li et al. [2006] extended the concept of dominance, which is used as skyline operators [Borzsony et al. 2001] to analyze various forms of relationships between products and consumers.
 A manufacturer can position popular products effectively while remaining profitable by analyzing the dominance relationships.
-The works in [16, 14, 13, 12] considered the situation that there exist multiple manufacturers.
-The authors of [16] derived the Nash Equilibrium when each manufacturer modifies its product in a round robin manner to maximize the market share.
-Wan et al. [14] aimed to find the most competitive products which are not dominated by any competitors without taking into account the consumers.
-They extended their work in [13, 12] by considering the consumers' preferences.
+The works in Zhang et al. [2009]; Wan et al. [2009, 2011]; Peng et al. [2012] considered the situation that there exist multiple manufacturers.
+The authors of Zhang et al. [2009] derived the Nash Equilibrium when each manufacturer modifies its product in a round robin manner to maximize the market share.
+Wan et al. [2009] aimed to find the most competitive products which are not dominated by any competitors without taking into account the consumers.
+They extended their work in Wan et al. [2011]; Peng et al. [2012] by considering the consumers' preferences.
 However, the above papers all aimed to maximize the number of potential consumers, which is not equivalent to the market share derived in this paper.
 In fact, potential consumers may not lead to higher market share because different consumers have different probability to adopt new products.
-Authors in [8] aimed to find the products with the maximum expected number of total adopters, which is similar with the market share in our paper.
+Authors in Lin et al. [2013] aimed to find the products with the maximum expected number of total adopters, which is similar with the market share in our paper.
 But their algorithm could not provide any theoretical performance guarantee.
 Furthermore, none of the previous works consider the complicated product adoption behavior of consumers.
-Instead, they assumed that consumers will make randomly product adoption decisions, which corresponds to a special case of our product adoption model using the discrete norm.
+Instead, they assumed that consumers will make random product adoption decisions, which corresponds to a special case of our product adoption model using the discrete norm.

-Maximization of submodular functions: Submodular functions have properties which are very similar to the convex and concave functions.
-The authors of [2, 11] showed that a natural greedy hill-climbing strategy can achieve a provable performance guarantee for a problem of maximizing a non-negative monotone submodular function: at least 63% of optimal.
-Due to the generality of this performance guarantee, this results has found applications in a number of areas, e.g., discrete optimization [10], materialized view [4], and influence maximization [5].
+Maximization of submodular functions

+Submodular functions have properties which are very similar to the convex and concave functions.
+The authors of Cornuejols et al. [1977] and Nemhauser et al. [1978] showed that a natural greedy hill-climbing strategy can achieve a provable performance guarantee for a problem of maximizing a non-negative monotone submodular function: at least 63% of optimal.
+Due to the generality of this performance guarantee, this results has found applications in a number of areas, e.g., discrete optimization [Nemhauser and Wolsey 1988], materialized view [Harinarayan et al. 1996], and influence maximization [Kempe et al. 2003].

-8. CONCLUSION
+8. CONCLUSIONS

-In this work, we present the problem of finding the k most marketable products $(k-\mathbf{MMP})$ under a distance-based adoption model.
+In this work, we present the problem of finding the k-MMP under a distance-based adoption model.
 Our adoption model is general in that we can use different distance metrics to describe various consumers' adoption behaviors.
-Given some historical data sets on market share, we propose a learning method to select the appropriate distance metrics to describe consumers' production adoption behavior.
-We prove that the k-MMP problem is NP-hard when k > 2 and the number of products' attributes, d, is three or more.
+Given some historical datasets on market share, we propose a learning method to select the appropriate distance metrics to describe consumers' production adoption behavior.
+We prove that the k-MMP problem is NP-hard in general.
 We propose a polynomial time approximation algorithm to solve the k-MMP problem.
-Using the submodularity analysis, we formally prove that our approximation algorithm can guarantee a (1-1/e)-approximation as compared to the optimal solution.
+Using the submodularity analysis, we formally prove that our approximation algorithm can guarantee a (1 - 1/e)-approximation as compared to the optimal solution.
 We compared our approximation algorithm with the exhaustive search algorithm on the synthetic datasets.
 The results showed that our approximation algorithm can achieve $O(n^k)$ times speedup when selecting k products from n candidates.
-Furthermore, the solution quality of our algorithm is about 0.96% on average, which is much higher than the theoretical lower bound.
+Furthermore, the solution quality of our algorithm is about 96% on average, which is much higher than the theoretical lower bound.
 We also perform experiments on the real-world web datasets to show the crucial impact of different distance metrics and how we can improve the accuracy of product selection using our distance metric selection method.